rsksmart/devportal-1.0/content/rsk-devportal/rsk/architecture/powpeg.md

 Regarding the complete shutdown of the Powpeg by a single government, it would be very difficult to pull off as the functionaries are geographically distributed all over the world.
 To protect from powerful worldwide coordinated attacks or attacks coming from three-letter agencies,Rootstock plans to add an emergency recovery multisig time-lock to activate one year after the Powpeg is proven dismantled.
 A shutdown attempt would only make Rootstock stronger and more resilient to subsequent attacks, as a new Rootstock Powpeg would rapidly expand and decentralize itself into a hundred individual users around the world, each running an PowHSM device and a Powpeg node over Tor.

-## Conclusion

-The Rootstock peg has matured from a federation to a Powpeg.
-As the peg grows over time, more bitcoins are being moved into Rootstock.

-Developers can find a unique opportunity to build their dApps on our secure and efficient money vault.
-Compared to alternatives, the Powpeg combines strong security based on layered protections, with maximum decentralization within the constraints established by the Bitcoin scripting system.

 ## Powpeg HSM Firmware Attestation

 To verify the Powpeg nodes, follow the HSM firmware attestation process using the steps below: